raspberrypilearning/make-crumble-sparkle-creature/en/step_5.md

 [![Google's colour picker with RGB values](images/googleColourPicker.png)](https://www.google.com/search?q=color+picker){:target="_blank"}

-Click on the [link](https://www.google.com/search?q=color+picker){:target="_blank"}, then click or drag the slider and colour space to find the colour of your choice.
+Click [this link](https://www.google.com/search?q=color+picker){:target="_blank"} then click or drag the slider and colour space to find the colour of your choice.
 The RGB values will show to the left.

 --- task ---